 Fellow: Julia Hopkins

-We value things more if we need them.
+Project: We value things more if we need them.
 The brain is thought to control these two aspects of cognition through complementary systems: one that senses the state of the body (am I hungry?) and then creates feedback to guide motivation and attention (find food!); the other that monitors goods received for whether they counter the deficit (am I full yet?).
 Many cognitive-behavioral disorders involve dysregulation in these systems.
-My project in the Steinmetz lab seeks to unravel the evolving representation of reward value across the brain as need for the reward changes.
-Our approach uses brain-wide recordings from 1000s of neurons in mice as they work to receive rewards and reach satiation, and computational techniques to extract neural signatures of value and need that dynamically change across trials.
+This project seeks to unravel the evolving representation of reward value across the brain as the need for the reward changes.
+This approach uses brain-wide recordings from thousands of neurons in mice as they work to receive rewards and reach satiation, and computational techniques to extract neural signatures of value and need that dynamically change across trials.
 A trainee on this project would contribute to animal training and data analysis and learn about neural systems and computation.